Undistraction/cssapi-mq/README.md

 - Allows you to define lists of breakpoints for `width`, `height`, `resolution`, `color`, `color-index` or `monochrome` and offers a convenient API for accessing these breakpoints or ranges of those breakpoints.
 - Offers a convenient api for accessing linear breakpoints (those with fixed valid values) and supports: `orientation`, `scan`, `grid`, `update`, `overflow-block` and `overflow-inline`, `color-gamut` and `display` mode.
 - Offers strict validation of valid values, with descriptive error messages, with the option to support arbitrary values for defining breakpoints on the fly.
-- Supports tweakpoins as a separate entity to breakpoints.
+- Supports tweakpoints as a separate entity to breakpoints.
 - Supports complex media queries including negated queries.
 - Think in pixels but output in em, rem or pixel values.
 - Well tested.